AdobeDocs/adobe-admin-apis/src/pages/api/index.md

 # API reference

-The Adobe Admin APIs provide enterprise customers complimentary, programmatic access to a standardized set of administrative capabilities,  regardless of their product mix.
-Using the Adobe Admin APIs, you can automate the Adobe Admin Console by integrating these APIs into your workflows, scripts, and tools.
+The Adobe Admin APIs for Storage Management provide all Enterprise customers with free, programmatic access to a standard set of storage management capabilities to manage content stored in Adobe storage for business.
+This enables them to integrate Adobe's storage management capabilities into their workflows, scripts, and tools to automate storage management.

 ## Connecting to the Adobe Admin APIs

-Before using the Adobe Admin APIs, you must create a development project in the **Adobe Developer Console**.
-This integration registers your application as a client of the Adobe Admin APIs, and provides the necessary credentials to authorize API calls.
+Before using the Adobe Admin APIs for Storage Management, you must create a development project in the **Adobe Developer Console**.
+This integration registers your application as a client of the Adobe Admin APIs for Storage Management, and provides the necessary credentials to authorize API calls.

 - For setup instructions, refer to [Developer Console](https://developer.adobe.com/).
 - For details on client credential authentication, including how to retrieve your Client ID, Client Secret, Scopes, and access tokens, refer to  [Authentication Setup](https://developer-stage.adobe.com/cloud-storage/guides/getting-started/authentication).

-## Adobe Admin API Calls
+## API calls

-Adobe Admin APIs provide enterprise organizations with programmatic control over administrative tasks in the Adobe Admin Console.
-These APIs allow you to integrate Adobe’s administrative features into your internal systems, streamlining and automating processes such as configuring a Content Retention Policy for inactive user assets and more.
+Read more complete overview of [available storage management capabilities](../guides/overview/capabilities.md).

-For a complete overview of available features, see [Administrative Capabilities](../guides/overview/capabilities.md).
+With these APIs, you can configure and manage a Content Retention Policy for your organization's inactive users' assets and more.

-All API requests should be directed to the Adobe Admin API server:
+All API requests should be directed to the Adobe Admin API for Storage Management  server:

 ```json
 https://cloudstorage.adobe.io/v1